skaynor/monster-hunting/docs/races/dragonborn.md

 ### Draconic Ancestry: Ceadeus

 Due to the ceadeus resemblance to giant whales, the ceadeus dragonborn's shape is portly.
 Both male and female prominent beards of fur and two massive horn that must be shaved down or overtake their eyes, leaving them blind.
-Luminous organs line the ceadeus dragonborn's belly aswell as its apendages, which turn from blue to red when it is angered.
+Luminous organs line the ceadeus dragonborn's belly as well as its appendages, which turn from blue to red when it is angered.

 A ceadeus dragonborn uses the dragonborn traits in the Player's Handbook, with the following traits replacing the Ability Score Increase, Speed, and Breath Weapon traits.